SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/01-Data-Management.md

 It is usually controlled by a database management system (**DBMS**).

-A **DBMS** is a piece of software for **storing** and **retrieving** user data while considering the appropriate security measures.
+A **DBMS** is a piece of software for **storing** and **retrieving** user data while following the appropriate security measures.

 It consists of a group of programs, which manipulate the database.

 The **DBMS** accepts the request for data from an application and instructs the operating system to provide the specific data.

-In large systems, **DBMS** helps users and other third-party software to store and retrieve data.
+In large systems, the **DBMS** helps users and other third-party software to store and retrieve data.

 Together, the data and **DBMS**, along with the applications that are associated with them, are referred to as a database system, often shortened to just а **database**.